 The same goes for thumbnails.
 All the thumbnails and web versions are public in Bynder and, as such, distributable through CDN.
 However, we can customize your portal so that thumbnails will become private and their link will become signed and expire after 15 minutes.

-How to enable CDN?
+How to enable and configure CDN?

 To make sure you get most out of our CDN solutions, we would like to discuss your use case and technical requirements.
 Together we can determine which CDN solution best fits your situation.
 Contact your Customer Success Manager to start using CDN.